dyyyni/bitcoinAnalyser/README.md

 git clone https://github.com/dyyyni/bitcoinAnalyser.git
 ```
 Or download the zipfile containing the repository.
+For the user, the only files you should be concerned are the btcAnalysCLI.py and the btcAnalys.py which are explained in more detail later on.

 ### Dependencies
 This project utilises the 'Requests' library for the api connection.
 The library can be installed by running this command